spacetab-io/logger-php/README.md

 $log->getMonolog()->info('Hello world');
 ```

 4) Okay.
 It's cool.
-But I have write logs to multiple streams.
+But I have written logs to multiple streams.
 How I do it?

 ```php
 <?php